[Originally written, July 2018. Updated July 2019, based on a discussion with Professor Patrick Winston, MIT CSAIL / MIT SLOAN]

 Is the Autonomous Era different?

 The Autonomous Era brings a new set of questions.
 Specifically, how will the jobs scene change?
 So if UBI doesn’t pan out, will we be fine?
 Will we create jobs as we have done in the past or is this autonomous era prove to be different?

-Autonomous systems are different from automation and automaton systems in the sense that they are capable of making decisions themselves.
+Autonomous Era systems are different from automation (use of automatic equipment in manufacturing) and automaton (moving mechanical device made in imitation of humans) systems in the sense that they are capable of making decisions themselves.
 The world is rapidly advancing to an era consisting of autonomous systems.